 SPOT 6/7 is composed of two twin satellites orbiting the Earth 180° apart.
 The satellites deliver 1.5 m optical imagery and offer a daily revisit capability to any point on the globe.
+Data acquisition must be tasked, data is not acquired systematically.

 SPOT 6/7 data with its high spatial resolution is suitable for a range of remote sensing applications such as vegetation monitoring, precise mapping, risk and disaster management.